Sather Tower: Carillon and its history

 In 1978, the Class of 1928 decided, as a fiftieth anniversary gift to the university, to add some bells.
 They began a campaign among their members, hoping to raise around $45,000 for a few new bells.
 In several days they managed to raise over $150,000 and decided at that point to enlarge the chime to a full carillon of forty-eight bells.
 Bids were sought, and the Fonderie Paccard of Annecy, France, was awarded the contract.
 The new Class of 1928 Carillon, which incorporated the original twelve bells, was installed and inaugurated in 1979.
 An article about the new instrument in The Guild of Carillonneurs in North America's publication The Bulletin ended by suggesting that perhaps another class might at some future date consider adding additional bells and making this concert carillon into a grand carillon.

 In 1983, Jerry Chambers, a wealthy member of the class of 1928, and his wife Evelyn (class of 1932 and honorary member of the class of 1928), along with the class of 1928, gave a handsome endowment for the carillon.
-These funds were used to enlarge the instrument to a fully chromatic, five-octave instrument beginning with low G, renovation of two floors of Sather Tower for two practice keyboards, a campanology collection, and a studio for the University Carillonist.
+These funds were used to enlarge the instrument to a fully chromatic, five-octave instrument beginning with G2, renovation of two floors of Sather Tower for two practice keyboards, a campanology collection, and a studio for the University Carillonist.
 In addition, the Chambers Carillon funds, which is the sole source of support for the carillon program at Berkeley, endowed a full-time position for the University Carillonist (one of only five full-time positions in North America), and a carillon festival to be held every five years honoring the Class of 1928, counting from that year.

 As of 2008, the carillon program is one of the most active in the world.
 It offers an instructional program which attracts about thirty students each semester, a performance program of seventeen ten-minute recitals and one forty-five-minute recital each week.
 There is additionally a professional staff of eight artist performers, and a part-time maintenance person.
 The carillon program remains fully funded by the generous endowment of Jerry and Evelyn Chambers.